 It is also very easy to set up Hotspot Shield’s browser extensions for Mozilla Firefox and Google Chrome.
 All you need do is visit your Mozilla or Chrome Web Add-Ons store, download the browser extension, log in, then connect.

 Hotspot Shield provides valuable online resources as well as round-the-clock live chat to ensure user problems are addressed as promptly as possible.
 The responses are usually very helpful, and you don’t even need a registered account to speak with a live agent.

 The email support, on the other hand, is much more limited, as some queries are only available to premium subscribers.
 The FAQs also provide very basic information when compared to other top VPN services.

-Hotspot Shield is relatively cheap, especially if you subscribe to the longer plan.While the annual plan costs around $5.99 per month, the three-year plan is priced at just $2.99 per month.
-But if you prefer to subscribe to Hotspot Shield on a monthly basis, it would cost $12.99.
+Hotspot Shield is relatively cheap, especially if you subscribe to the longer plan.While the basis plan costs around $0 per month, the Premium plan is priced at just $7.99 per month.

 Hotspot Shield also has a free version, but it comes with loads of restrictions.Dur to the privacy controversies surrounding the free version, we wouldn’t recommend it for VPN users.